fauskanger/elden-ring-you-died/youdied/README.md

 If you have no idea what strangers' code does, then you should not run it on your machine.
 Be skeptical, and critical.
-You could ask someone you trust to look over this code first, if you're unable to verify yourself.
+You could ask someone you trust to look over this code first if you're unable to verify yourself.
-The code is freely available in the repository, for scrutiny and education.
+The code is freely available in the repository for scrutiny, inspiration and education.

 ## How to use `youdied`
 After installed, you can run the `youdied` command from terminal